CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/In-Service-System-Upgrade-ISSU.md

 - All the protocols that support graceful shutdown perform graceful shutdown with all their neighbors.
 - The switch goes through a warmboot when rebooted if the switch is in `warm` mode or when you do a warmboot to upgrade software to the next release.

-If the protocols have done a graceful shutdown while going into maintenance, but some of the neighbors do not have alternate paths, those neighbors continue to send traffic through this switch.
-That traffic continues to flow through this switch through the warmboot operation.
-All protocols continue to remain in maintenance mode through the warmboot operation.
+If the protocols perform a graceful shutdown while going into maintenance mode, but some of the neighbors do not have alternate paths, those neighbors continue to send traffic through the switch.
+That traffic continues to flow through this switch during warmboot and all protocols continue to remain in maintenance mode throughout the warmboot process.

-Protocols that support Graceful Restart continue to do a graceful restart during warmboot to relearn the routes from the neighbors in the usual way, even though the all-protocols maintenance unit is in maintenance mode.
+Protocols that support Graceful Restart continue to do a graceful restart during warmboot to relearn routes from neighbors in the usual way, even though the all-protocols maintenance unit is in maintenance mode.

 {{< tabs "213 ">}}
 {{< tab "NVUE Command ">}}